aragagnin/psi2d/README.md

 Whatch a game play on youtube https://www.youtube.com/watch?v=qfNqr_UtGLU:
 [![psi2d game play](https://img.youtube.com/vi/qfNqr_UtGLU/0.jpg)](https://www.youtube.com/watch?v=qfNqr_UtGLU)

-## Game Rules
+## Game Details

 During each match (lasting 10 minutes) players run on the map and can collect life points (hearts) and ammoes (yellow circles).
 Player can shoot mental energy (here the name psi2d) in the form of white shells that  damage other players.

-**On mobiles:** swipe on the lower side of canvas to move and jump; tap on the upper side of the canvas to shoot.
-**On desktops:** WAD/arrows/space to move; click to fire.
+In order to make it possible for the game to easily run on mobile browsers, this (so far: but I am open to changes) is a "one-button-game": you can run and shoot with touch only. **On mobiles:** swipe on the lower side of canvas to move and jump; tap on the upper side of the canvas to shoot. **On desktops:** WAD/arrows/space to move; click to fire.

-The game is made with node.js.
+Following the guide from [valve](https://developer.valvesoftware.com/wiki/Latency_Compensating_Methods_in_Client/Server_In-game_Protocol_Design_and_Optimization), multiplayer games must cope with delays.
+For this reason the client must evolve the world while waiting for server's updates.
+For this reason the game is made with node.js.
 With node I am able to use the same exact "game" class files (as well for all js classes of dynamic elements inside the level game) and evolve the game world both in the web browser client and in the server.

-The game is modular and one can easily add elements, level and player skills!
-I can make it open source if anyone is interested in co-operating with me
+The game is  easily expandible and it is possible to add new kind of elements, level and player skills.

 So far there is only one level (made with [Tiled Map Editor](https://www.mapeditor.org) with tiles from [kenney.nl](https://kenney.nl/assets).
 And four characters with assets from [gameart2d.com](http://www.gameart2d.com/freebies.html) and four characters.